PayPrecisePremium UK Salary Tools

 Estimated charge: about 50%.
 At the midpoint of the band, around half of annual Child Benefit is clawed back.

-Why it matters: this is the zone where many families debate whether to keep receiving payments.
+The grey zone: this is where many families debate whether to keep receiving payments.

 Example 3